 The top of the cake will rise a bit, and a little filling may ooze out of the top–that’s OK.

-However, if you’re like me and get a little heavy handed with the pastry bag and jam oozes all over the place, you might want to get paper towel to dab away the excess so as to avoid a soggy cupcake.
+However, if you’re like me and get a little heavy handed with the pastry bag and jam oozes all over the place, you might want to get paper towel to dab away the excess so as to avoid soggy vanilla cupcakes.

-For the Milk Chocolate Buttercream, you will need: unsalted butter, four regular Hershey’s Milk Chocolate Bars, vanilla, heavy whipping cream, and powdered sugar.
+For the Milk Chocolate Buttercream to top your vanilla cupcakes, you will need: unsalted butter, four regular Hershey’s Milk Chocolate Bars, vanilla, heavy whipping cream, and powdered sugar.

 Break up the chocolate and place it into a microwave safe bowl.